Why Does Your Baby Wake Up Crying? 7 Reasons And How To Stop It

 Research shows that excessive crying in infants doubles the risk of overall problematic behavior, hyperactivity, conduct problems, and mood problems by age five or six years (6).

 It is common for a young baby to wake up crying in the middle of the night.
-Shorter sleep duration and inability to self soothe to sleep can be a reason for crying while waking up. wet diaper, illnesses, the excitement of meeting new milestones, and hunger can also cause a baby to cry.
+Shorter sleep duration and inability to self soothe to sleep can be a reason for crying while waking up.
+A wet diaper, illnesses, the excitement of meeting new milestones, and hunger can also cause a baby to cry.
 Separation anxiety can also cause cries, and constant reassurance from parents may improve this condition.
 Usually, most babies go back to sleep after their needs are met or while soothing.
 However, you may contact the pediatrician if your baby struggles to fall asleep or cries for a longer time.

 Infographic: Why Do Babies Wake Up Crying